jaswindersingh2/SPOT-RNA/README.md

 ```
 python3 SPOT-RNA.py  --inputs sample_inputs/single_seq.fasta  --outputs 'outputs/' --plots True
 ```
-The output of above command will generate two additional files (arc plot and 2D plot of predicted secondary structure) along with '.bpseq', '.ct', and '.prob' files in 'outputs' folder.
+The output of the above command will generate two additional files (arc plot and 2D plot of predicted secondary structure) along with '.bpseq', '.ct', and '.prob' files in 'outputs' folder.

 **Secondary structure motifs from predicted structure:**

-To get the secondary structure motifs like stem, helix, loops from predicted structure, SPOT-RNA used tool from bpRNA[1].
+To get the secondary structure motifs like stem, helix, loops from the predicted structure, SPOT-RNA used the software tool from bpRNA[1].
 Please refer to https://github.com/hendrixlab/bpRNA for detailed information about this tool.
-To run this script, please make sure 'Graph.pm' module (https://metacpan.org/pod/Graph) of perl is installed in the system.
+To run this script, please make sure 'Graph.pm' module (https://metacpan.org/pod/Graph) of Perl is installed in the system.
 To check whether 'Graph' module already installed or not, use the following command:
 ```
 perl -e 'use Graph;'
 ```